valon-loshaj/utter-sense/README.md

 -   Prompt Builder permission sets assigned to users who will be using this feature
 -   Salesforce CLI installed on your machine
 -   OpenAI API key for audio transcription and text-to-speech features
+-   Omni-Channel routing enabled and configured for message session routing
+-   SCRT URL for your embedded service deployment

 ## Installation 🚀